northeastern-rc/rc-public-documentation/docs/source/best-practices/transition.md

 On Explorer our performant storage directory is called `/projects`.

-If you had a storage space for performant storage on Discovery you will want to change the paths in your scripts from `/work` to `/projects`. if you would like a new directory in /projects please [request one](https://bit.ly/NURC-NewStorage).
+If you had a storage space for performant storage on Discovery you will want to change the paths in your scripts from `/work` to `/projects`.
+If you would like a new directory in /projects please [request one](https://bit.ly/NURC-NewStorage).

 ### Courses Directory